seancraven/CDS_book/Chapter_3/atmospheric_primer.md

 ```
 The Hitran-api provides a set of functions which compute the absorption spectra for the user.
 The package's documentation can be found [here](https://hitran.org/static/hapi/hapi_manual.pdf).

-Now, that the basic physics behind absorbtion has been coveredThe rest of this chapter will go through building higher-level methods and classes to build a small outgoing radiation model.
+Now, that the basic physics behind absorption has been covered The rest of this chapter will go through building higher-level methods and classes to build a small outgoing radiation model.